-This workshop uses the spoken word and positive hip-hop and highlights its ability to create social change.
-Participants build their cultural self-confidence and respect for other cultural, religious and racial groups through critical analysis of culture through the spoken word and positive hip-hop to understand the root causes of misconceptions that exist across different groups.
+This keynote/breakout uses spoken word poetry and hip-hop to speak on the importance of how participants can create social change.
+Participants build their cultural self-confidence and respect for other cultural, religious and racial groups through critical analysis to understand the root causes of misconceptions that exist across different groups.
 It challenges cultural paradigms in an effort to create greater appreciation for differences.
-Students emerge from this workshop empowered to not only make a change in their own lives but in their communities and throughout the globe.
+Participants emerge from this keynote/breakout empowered to not only make a change in their own lives but in their communities and throughout the globe.

-This workshop explores the importance of achieving true cultural diversity in a corporate or governmental environment.
-Participants will probe deep into their own cultural biases and use them as a springboard to emerge in intense dialogue.
-By acknowledging their truths as it relates to experiences of racism, sexism, anti-Semitism, and more, participants will feel empowered to carry the dialogue back to their colleagues and beyond!
+This keynote/breakout explores the importance of achieving true cultural diversity and appreciation in a corporate or governmental environment.
+Research has shown that companies that value diversity are more productive and profitable.
+Participants will probe deeply into the challenges that prevent employees and leaders from having a truly inclusive work environment.
+By acknowledging their truths as it relates to experiences of racism, sexism, anti-Semitism, and more, participants will feel empowered to carry the dialogue back to their colleagues and beyond.

-Omékongo provides workshops in the areas of cultural competence as well as issues of black male achievement.
-He trains educators on strategies to decrease the educational gaps that exist in our current educational environment.
-Using long term data which indicate that young black males are under-represented in rigorous instruction, gifted and talented programs, honors/AP courses and International Baccalaureate programs and over-represented in discipline referrals and suspension/expulsion rates, this workshop examines the societal perceptions of young black males that perpetuate racial disparities in education.
+This keynote/breakout focuses on cultural competence as well as issues of black male achievement.
+Educators focus on strategies to decrease the educational gaps that exist in our current educational environment.
+Using long term data which indicate that young black males are under-represented in rigorous instruction, gifted and talented programs, honors/AP courses and International Baccalaureate programs and over-represented in discipline referrals and suspension/expulsion rates, this keynote/breakout examines the societal perceptions of young black males that perpetuate racial disparities in education.
 Participants build their cultural competence to develop a learning environment that fosters academic success for young black males.
 The premise for the workshop is that if a teacher can gain the cultural competence requisite to reach her black male students, she develops the competencies needed to reach all of her students.